Volvo EX90 Review 2025: Price, specs & boot space

 The Volvo EX90 is the Swedish brand's latest flagship electric SUV, which the company hopes will set new standards for luxury, technology and safety.
 Undoubtably the jewel in the crown of the Volvo range, the seven-seat EX90 will sit alongside an updated Volvo XC90, which will continue for the foreseeable future as a range of plug-in hybrid models.
 This will give a petrol-powered alternative for those who aren’t yet ready to switch into the pure electric new Volvo EX90.

-A flagship car comes with a flagship price, and the Volvo EX90 starts at just over £96,000.
-It doesn't help that Volvo's only launched the EX90 in top-spec Ultra trim which is dripping in standard features, while it's also only available with twin-motor power.
+A flagship car comes with a flagship price, and even with the addition of a new entry-level model in April 2025, the Volvo EX90 starts at just over £82,000.
+Volvo initially launched the EX90 only in top-spec, £96,000 Ultra trim which is dripping in standard features, while it's also only available with twin-motor power.
 There's no denying that's a lot of money, but if you're in the market for a top-of-the-range electric luxury SUV with the performance to match, then that's about the price you're going to have to pay.
-In time we expect to see a more affordable single motor model become available, along with a few more trim options, which should make the price range of the EX90 that bit more attractive.

 Speaking of attractive, we reckon the Volvo EX90 is a handsome looking thing.
 Volvo's designers have managed to make the EX90 look familiar but fresh, with an aerodynamic front end, closed grille and smooth profiled bumper.
 The new Volvo EX90 also gets high definition pixel headlights in the firm’s well-loved ‘Thor’s hammer’ layout that only add to the EX90's futuristic look.
 Crisp, tight shut lines give it an expensive, carefully-crafted appearance.